hgayan7/AndroidArchitectureComponents/README.md

 ## TODOs
 ```
-Use Dagger2 to prevent memory leaks in EmployeeRepository
+1.Use Dagger2 to prevent memory leaks in EmployeeRepository
-Use Databinding
+2.Use Databinding

 ```